nishkarsh25/NEXTJS-FullStackAuth/README.md

 - **Mongoose**: Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js, providing a straightforward schema-based solution for modeling application data.
 Visit [Mongoose](https://mongoosejs.com/) for more information.

 - **Node Mailer**: Nodemailer is a module for Node.js applications that allows sending emails.
 It is a powerful and easy-to-use module for sending email using Node.js.
 Visit [Nodemailer](https://nodemailer.com/about/) for more information.

+- **Netlify**: Netlify provides seamless deployment and hosting solutions, making it easy to deploy web applications and share them with the world.
+Visit [Netlify](https://www.netlify.com/) for more information.

+- **Render**: Render offers a modern cloud platform for deploying and running web applications, databases, and other services.
+Visit [Render](https://render.com/) for more information.

+- **MongoDB Atlas**: MongoDB Atlas is a fully managed cloud database service for modern applications.
+Visit [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for more information

 ## Author